(Originally published in 2017.)

 “Yes,” I replied without looking up, pretending to dig in my purse for something or other.

-Despite my monosyllabic response, the saleslady continued talking to me about how much she loves Christmas, how excited her children are about Santa, and how they planned to spend Christmas day with her family in Tyler.
+Despite my monosyllabic response, the saleslady continued talking to me about how much she loves Christmas, how excited her children are about Santa, and that they planned to spend Christmas day with her family in Tyler.

 “So what are you doing for Christmas?” she asked.